Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Causes of a Chemical Imbalance

-Any factors that cause repeated stress responses can cause neurotransmitters to become depleted.
+Any factors that cause repeated stress responses can cause neurotransmitters to become imbalanced.

-Other common factors include our diets and health-related issues.
+Other common factors include diet and health-related issues.

 The Stress Response (Fight-or-Flight)

-When we experience intense stress or trauma, whether it is biological stress or psychological stress, (real or imagined) our brain and nervous system reacts by producing more stress hormones/neurotransmitters.
+When you experience intense stress or trauma, whether biological or psychological, real or imagined, your brain and nervous system react by producing more stress hormones/neurotransmitters.

-When these stress hormones, such as epinephrine (adrenaline) and cortisol are released in high amounts, our bodies go into survival mode or fight-or-flight response.
+When these stress hormones, such as epinephrine (adrenaline) and cortisol, are released, your body goes into survival mode or a fight-or-flight response.

-These responses are natural and serve the purpose of gearing our bodies up to either “fight” (defend ourselves) or “flight” (run away from the danger).
+These responses are natural and serve the purpose of gearing your body up to either "fight" (defend yourself) or "flight" (run away from danger).

-For instance – if we have a stress response because we get to the grocery store and realize we left our purse or wallet at home.
+For instance – if you have a stress response because you get to the grocery store and realize you left your purse or wallet at home.

 Is that really a fight for survival?

-Problems will also arise if we remain in this ultra stressed state for long periods of time.
+Problems will also arise if you remain in this ultra-stressed state for long periods.

-Such as living in an unsafe, unstable or unpredictable environment or having an undiagnosed health issue that leaves us sick and stressed for a long period of time, such as thyroid issues.
+Examples of this include living in an unsafe, unstable, or unpredictable environment or having a health issue that leaves you sick and stressed for a long time.

 Over time the stress chemicals and hormones can reduce the more calming, “feel-good” neurotransmitters like serotonin and GABA.